MicrosoftDocs/entra-docs/docs/identity/users/users-sharing-accounts.md

 * When accessing applications that require a unique sign in and password for each user, whether on-premises apps or consumer cloud services (for example, corporate social media accounts).
 * When creating multi-user environments.
 You might have a single, local account that has elevated privileges and is used to do core setup, administration, and recovery activities.
 For example, an Application Administrator account for Microsoft 365 or the root account in Salesforce.

-Traditionally, these accounts are shared by distributing the credentials (username and password) to the right individuals or storing them in a shared location where multiple trusted agents can access them.
+Traditionally, these accounts are shared by distributing the credentials (username and password) to the right individuals, or storing them in a shared location where multiple trusted agents can access them.

 The traditional sharing model has several drawbacks:

 * Enabling access to new applications requires you to distribute credentials to everyone that needs access.
 * Each shared application might require its own unique set of shared credentials, requiring users to remember multiple sets of credentials.
 When users have to remember many credentials, the risk increases that they resort to risky practices. (for example, writing down passwords).
 * You can't tell who has access to an application.
-* You can't tell who has *accessed* an application.
+* You can't tell who *accessed* an application.
 * When you want to remove access to an application, you have to update the credentials and redistribute them to everyone that needs access to that application.

 <a name='azure-active-directory-account-sharing'></a>